aayushchugh/aayushchugh/README.md

 ## About Me

 Hey there!
-I’m a Full Stack Web Developer from Mohali, India, trying to make the internet a bit cooler one website at a time.
+I’m a Freelance Full Stack Web Developer from Mohali, India, trying to make the internet a bit cooler one website at a time.
 My job is to create fancy, user-friendly digital stuff, and I’ve done a bunch of projects that show off my skills and creative ideas.
 Or at least, that’s what I tell people.

-**Leadership and Community Involvement:**

-As the Team Lead at the Innovation Club of CCET College, I’ve learned how to lead a group without pulling my hair out.
-I also help out with _ICT_ training sessions at my college, where I teach government employees how to use computers without breaking them.
-I help in organising the Talent Hunt cultural program, which is basically a big, fun mess that my college somehow manages to pull together.
-Plus, I’m the student coordinator and design **_Jhalak_**, our college’s digital newsletter.

-**Personal Interests:**

-When I’m not glued to my computer screen, you’ll find me strumming my _guitar_.
-It’s my escape from the tech world, even if I’m not quite a rock star yet.
-Playing music helps me relax and keeps me from going crazy with all the coding.

-I am committed to blending technical expertise with creativity in every project, ensuring functional, engaging, and user-centric outcomes.
-I look forward to embracing new challenges and opportunities in the ever-evolving field of web development.

-**About my work**

-Let’s get down to the fun stuff!
-I’m all about working on open-source projects and connecting with folks who geek out over the same things I do.
-There’s nothing like a good collab to spark some magic.
-I also work as a freelancer, which gives me the freedom to tackle a variety of exciting projects.
-One of my proudest achievements is creating a real estate website called [_Shriproperty_](https://shriproperty.com).
-It’s a sleek, user-friendly platform that helps people find their dream homes without the hassle.
-Then there’s [_A2INFINITE_](https://a2infinite.com), a fun little project where you can download practice worksheets for your kids.
-Who knew making education accessible could be so rewarding?
+My job is to create user-friendly digital experiences, and I’ve worked on various projects that showcase my technical skills and creativity.
+Currently, I work as a Consultant at [Tap Invest](https://tapinvest.in/), where I contribute to creating seamless digital solutions.
+Alongside, I also work as a Freelance Developer with Vibranium Soft where we are building [World Travels](https://www.worldtravelsonline.in/en).
+In my free time, I contribute to open-source projects, keeping myself engaged in innovative collaborations.

+One of my proudest achievements is creating [ShriProperty](https://shriproperty.com/), a real estate website that simplifies finding a dream home.
+I also built [A2INFINITE](https://a2infinite.com), a platform for educational worksheets, making learning more accessible.

 **Let’s make the web a more exciting place, one quirky line of code at a time!**